As you are here to know about the food in the Edo period, first let’s know about this period in brief.

 Then keep going through.

-Popular Foods in The Edo Period
+Most Popular Food In The Edo Period

 The ‘yatai‘ or mobile food stalls served ready and affordable meals.
 Their breakfast dishes included dried fish, rice, boiled beans, and fried tofu.